vietlong2110/rabbit/README.md

 * Call get api from UI to load feed from database
 * Add hashtag to each newsfeed

-### v0.6.1
+### v0.6.3
 * Comment everything
+* Redesign menu side, following list to popup setting

 ## Next minor(v0.7)
-* Redesign menu side, following list to popup setting,
-* Call post api from UI to check/uncheck a keyword,
+* Call post api from UI to check/uncheck a keyword
 * Call post api from UI to unfollow a keyword
+* Redesign search UI